rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

-    Types that have side-effectful drop implement a marker trait, `NoisyDrop`, that drives a warn-by-default lint; another marker trait, `QuietDrop`, allows traits to opt opt.
+    Types that have side-effectful drop implement a marker trait, `NoisyDrop`, that drives a warn-by-default lint; another marker trait, `QuietDrop`, allows types to opt opt.
 An allow-by-default lint provides a way for programmers to request notification of all auto-inserted early-drops.